-All freshmen are required to live on campus.
-Exceptions can be made for one of the following reasons: being married; being 21 years of age or older; living with parents in Stillwater or the surrounding area; being a veteran; living in a fraternity or sorority house (sorority pledges generally live in residence halls due to limited sorority house space); or having completed 27 credit hours.
+Except for freshman who are married, are 21 years of age or older, are living with their parents in Stillwater or the surrounding area, are veterans, or are living in a fraternity or sorority house (sorority pledges general live in residence halls due to limited sorority house space), or have completed 27 credit hours, all others are required to live in on-campus housing.
 Exceptions must be requested in writing, and approved by the Department of Residential Life.